wchunxiang/wchunxiang.github.io/content/publication/biomechanics/index.md

 summary: Wireless miniature soft robots offer a minimally invasive way to continuously monitor physiological properties of soft tissues, like pH and viscoelasticity, by precisely recovering tissue properties from their shape and external magnetic fields.

 tags:
+- Mechanics
-- Mechanics - Image processing - Magnetic control
+- Image processing
+- Magnetic control
+- Medical imaging
 featured: true

 # links: